ETFs trade like stocks. ETFs trade nothing at all like stocks.

 How does that impact ETF trading, and how are ETFs different?

 Because ETFs trade on exchanges like stocks, they have bid/ask spreads, volumes, and potential market impact, too.
 All else equal, you will do better trading something that has high volume and a tight bid/ask spread.
 In this way, trading ETFs is just like trading a stock.

 But ETFs have a critical difference that dramatically alters the playing field for investors.

 With single stocks, there is no way to create new shares.
-If someone wants to buy 10,000 shares of MSFT, he or she must find another investor who wants to sell.
-If no one wants to sell, he or she may have to pay a lot of money to get that trade done.
+If someone wants to buy 10,000 shares of XYZ, they must find another investor who wants to sell.
+If no one wants to sell, they might have to pay a lot of money to get that trade done.